Psychological Effects of Amputation Injuries

 - Inability to perform the labor required by your previously chosen field

 A successful workers’ compensation claim can help you to obtain the medical and psychological care that you need to recover fully from your amputation injury.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder at (252) 222-0227.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder at (252) 222-0227.